soli-rsa/soli-rsa.github.io/stargazer/index.md

 ### Key Terms

 - **Journal**
-: Refers to the entire document and all the pages contained or attached to it.
+: Refers to the entire document and all the pages contained or attached to it

 - **Entry**
-: Refers to any addition of information to this document. it is synonymous with the terms (journal-entry, blog, log, post) and consists of a *Title*, *Date*, *Body*, and a list of *Keywords* to keep topics together.
+: Refers to any addition of information to this document. it is synonymous with the terms (journal-entry, blog, log, post) and consists of a *Title*, *Date*, *Body*, and a list of *Keywords* to keep topics together

 - **Nibbles**
 : A term of endearment shared by the two of us.
 It represents the purest form of our love. *It more oftenly refers to the act of eating (due to hunger or recreational purposes)*

+- **Keywords**
+: A list of searchable terms that group post topics together.
+This is easiest when using the `find: [(ctrl | cmd) + F]` function on a web browser to locate a topic

 ---